 7/23/11

-Last week we discussed the premise of John’s writings.
+Greetings, Last week we discussed the premise of John’s writings.
 When it came to the topic of love he only concerned himself with one type of love—the love of God.
 This is referred to as agape in the Greek language.
 As we discussed last week, this love has its origin in the heavenly dimension where God rules.
 It cannot be artificially generated but must literally be channeled through us.
 The degree to which we can love others with this love directly correlates to the amount of this love we are continually receiving.
 The moment we move away from our dependency on God, we shut off the flow.

 This is incredibly important to the topic of unity because unity in the body of Christ should be established in the love of God.
 However, if we don’t understand love and continue to try and generate it in the flesh we will never advance towards our corporate calling.
 Our corporate calling involves us coming to a place of unity and maturity.
 Without the love of God our attempts to advance ourselves towards this corporate calling will undoubtedly seem impossible and frustrating.